 What is a DC3TOG Crochet Stitch

-DC3TOG stands for Double Crochet 3 Together and it’s a stitch that takes 3 DC stitches and joins them, reducing them to one stitch.
+DC3TOG stands for Double Crochet 3 Together and it’s a stitch that takes 3 Double Crochet stitches and joins them, reducing them to one stitch.

-DC3TOG essentially turns 3 DC stitches into 1 DC.
+DC3TOG essentially decreases the stitch counts when turns 3 DC stitches into 1 DC.
 3 DC stitches are crocheted together, leaving one and getting rid of the other two.

 What can you make with DC3TOG stitch